Honours and awards

 - Valery Feigin named as GBD Principal Collaborator

-Disease (GBD) Study.
+In November 2024, Valery Feigin was named as a GBD Principal Collaborator.
+This recognition is a testament to Valery’s invaluable contributions to the Global Burden of Disease (GBD) Study.
 The GBD started as a small group of 488 Collaborators in 2007 and has grown to an expansive network of 13,049 Collaborators from 163 countries and

 Territories.
 It’s scope now includes quantifying 376 diseases and injuries, 99 risk factors, and 34 etiologies across 1,075 geographic locations. - Lily Yee (Research Officer) won the Best Presentation Award at the Centre of Asian and Ethnic Minority Health Research and Evaluation National Symposium on 14 September 2024.
 Lily's presentation was entitled "Bridging linguistically diverse populations towards equity with digital health technology for stroke prevention".
 This innovative work addresses the critical issue of health disparities among Asian and ethnic minority populations.
 By leveraging the power of digital health, NISAN’s digital tools, PreventS-MD and Stroke Riskometer, aim to bridge the gap in healthcare access and enhance stroke prevention efforts for linguistically diverse communities.
 Lily’s presentation underscored the importance of collaboration and partnership in achieving such health gains for these populations.